Air pollution in Delhi: Major incidents

 In December 2017 during a test match between Sri Lankan and Indian cricket teams in New Delhi, Sri Lanka players began to feel breathing problems and several players vomited both in the restrooms and in the field and had to use face masks until the match was stopped.

 In the opinion of the Indian Medical Association president, the match should never have taken place and the ICC should have a policy on pollution.

 In November 2024, pollution levels in Delhi reached drastic measures following increased fire activity in India and Pakistan's Punjab region as farmers burn off excess straw, caused a significant smog on the morning of 8 November, causing it to momentarily become the most polluted city in the world.
 Delhi again became the most polluted city in the world on 12 November, reaching an AQI reading of 1,200.

 Public reaction

 On November 9, 2025, hundreds of people, including children and activists, protested at India Gate in New Delhi, against the dangerous levels of air pollution.
 The air quality index (AQI) was often above 300-400, making it a health emergency.
 Protesters called for immediate government action, criticizing years of neglecting the issue and manipulating pollution data.
 They blamed vehicle emissions, crop burning, and industrial waste for worsening pollution.
-Despite the peaceful protest, police detained about 80 people for protesting without permission, but they were later released.
+Despite the peaceful nature of the protest, police detained about 80 people, though they were later released.